 Philosophy & Vision

 I believe that therapy is a space where you can explore yourself without the pressure to be fixed.
-My vision is to create a supportive environment where you can reflect, grow and create meaningful change, at your own pace.
-I focus on building a respectful, non-judgemental, collaborative relationship where we draw on your inherent strengths and find new ways of thinking, feeling and being.
+My vision is to create a supportive environment where you can learn, question, express and reflect, at your own pace.
+I focus on maintaining a respectful, non-judgemental and collaborative relationship where we draw on your inherent strengths and discover new ways of thinking, feeling and being.

 Together, we’ll explore healthier ways to manage emotions, strengthen resilience, and discover practical tools to use during moments of stress.
-My goal is to support you in navigating life with greater confidence, awareness and balance.
+My goal is to support you in navigating life's challenges with greater confidence, balance and ease.

-Currently, I specialise in supporting men post-breakup, helping individuals gain greater clarity and awareness, particularly around relationship patterns and negative self talk.
-However my work also extends to those navigating intense or turbulent moments of transition in other aspects of life.
+Currently, I specialise in supporting men post-breakup, helping individuals gain greater clarity and awareness, particularly around relationship dynamics and insistent negative self talk.
+My work also extends to those navigating intense moments of transition in other aspects of life.

 Background